clone/dokan/dokan/readme.txt

 Environment
 ===========

-Dokan Library works on Windowx XP x86 or Windows Vista x86,x64.
+Dokan Library works on Windowx XP,Vista,2003 x86 and Vista x64.

 How it works